abchoudhary/Selenium_Basics/README.md

   1. **NoSuchElementException:** The Element does not exist on the website.
   2. **TimeoutException:** Thrown when a command does not complete in enough time.
   3. **ElementNotVisibleException:**	Thrown when an element is present on the DOM, but it is not visible, and so is not able to be interacted with.
-  4. **ElementNotInteractableException** Thrown when an element is present in the DOM but interactions with that element will hit another element do to paint order.
-  5. **ElementNotSelectableException:** Thrown when trying to select an unselectable element.
+  4. **ElementNotSelectableException:** Thrown when trying to select an unselectable element.
-  6. **NoSuchFrameException:** Thrown when frame target to be switched doesn’t exist.
+  5. **NoSuchFrameException:** Thrown when frame target to be switched doesn’t exist.
-  7. **NoSuchWindowException:** Thrown when window target to be switched doesn’t exist.
+  6. **NoSuchWindowException:** Thrown when window target to be switched doesn’t exist.
-  8. **NoAlertPresentException:** Thrown when switching to no presented alert.
+  7. **NoAlertPresentException:** Thrown when switching to no presented alert.
-  9. **UnexpectedAlertPresentException:** Thrown when an unexpected alert is appeared.
+  8. **UnexpectedAlertPresentException:** Thrown when an unexpected alert is appeared.
-  10. **NoSuchAttributeException:** Thrown when the attribute of element could not be found.
+  9. **NoSuchAttributeException:** Thrown when the attribute of element could not be found.
-  11. **StaleElementReferenceException:** Thrown when a reference to an element is now “stale”.
+  10. **StaleElementReferenceException:** Thrown when the referenced web element is no longer attached to the DOM.